Localization transition in the Discrete Non-Linear Schr\"odinger Equation: ensembles inequivalence and negative temperatures: The microcanonical partition function

+Before entering the main steps the microcanonical partition function calculation, let us point out that this procedure is very similar to the one employed in \cite{GM19} for a model of run-and-tumble particles.

-In order to proceed in the calculation of the partition function $\mZ_N(\lambda,E)$ defined in Eq.~(\ref{eq:semipart}), we can first perform its Laplace transform with respect to $E$, \mycol{introducing then its conjugate variable $\beta$, which is in general a complex number, i.e. $\beta \in \mathbb{C}$}:
+\gcol{Summarizing, the main steps of the calculation are the followings.} We start from the partition function $\mZ_N(\lambda,E)$ defined in Eq.~(\ref{eq:semipart}) and we first perform its Laplace transform with respect to $E$, by \mycol{introducing its conjugate variable $\beta$, which is in general a complex number, i.e. $\beta \in \mathbb{C}$}: